t2ft/rpp_usbkbd/ReadMe.md

 It is described how to install a systemd service on the remarkable to automatically start this script and use it to swipe through a document using keyboard keys only.

+## Disclosure
+The program and drawings have been tested for my personal use only.
+It is not garanteed that the methods described here work for others.
+Please be aware that your reMarkable Paper Pro might get damaged by this.
+I will take no reposibilites whatsoever in that case.
+You have been warned.

 ## Prerequisites

 - The reMarkable Paper Pro has be installed in *Developer Mode*